Joanne Anderson: Mayor of Liverpool

-AOC Arms Fair

-A controversial arms fair event was held at Liverpool's Exhibition Centre despite widescale protests and objections.
-The venue is part of the Arena and Convention Centre in Liverpool, which is owned by Liverpool City Council but run by a separate company.

-Mayor Joanne Anderson, along with a number of members of her top team, has publicly stated that she fundamentally disagrees with the holding of the arms fair, an event that was booked way before her time in office.
-Joanne stated that the council is powerless in stopping the event from take place, and trying to do so would leave the authority open to legal challenges.

-In a statement, Mayor Anderson said: "AOC Europe 2021 raises serious moral and ethical questions.
-I am appalled that this event is being held in Liverpool – in one of our buildings.
-Many of you have been in touch with me to outline, in no uncertain terms, your views.
-I am a pacifist and I have been consistently clear that I am in absolute agreement with you.
-I have sought extensive soundings from our legal team, but based on their expert advice, regrettably there is nothing that I as Mayor, or the council, can do to prevent this event from taking place.
-What I won’t do, is subject our council to legal challenge at a time when our resources are so limited."

-Mayor Joanne Anderson has called on ACC Liverpool to implement a motion passed by Full Council in July, requesting that the venues adopts an ethical charter and update their risk register to include risk embarrassment and negative association for Liverpool City Council.
-This will ensure that future potential events are considered in line with the fundamental values of Liverpool before being accepted.
+In 2022 a public consultation was held regarding Liverpool City Council's leadership model.
+Despite public support for the Mayoral model, the council voted to scrap the role and move to a leader and cabinet system.
+The role of Mayor of Liverpool was abolished and in the 2023 Liverpool City Council election Anderson did not stand for election.

 Personal life

-Anderson described herself as a single mother of a teenage boy in 2018, and has said that she has faced bankruptcy several times.
+Anderson described herself as a single mother of a teenage boy in 2018, and has said that she has faced bankruptcy twice.
 She has called herself a "proud black, working-class Scouser who loves our city and its people".

 Anderson is a fan of City of Liverpool FC, citing her preference for the team over either of the city's two most famous teams (Liverpool FC and Everton FC) because it is "community owned and operated" and represents unity within the city, in contrast to the rivalry between Liverpool and Everton.
 Referencing the team's trademark colour, which combines the colours of Liverpool and Everton, she tweeted, "We are a proud footballing city with a rich and historic affiliation to the sport.
 Mix blue with red, you get purple."

+In 2025, she appeared in the second series of the Channel 4 reality series The Jury: Murder Trial.